About & Expertise

 Ethics by Design

-We embed ethical safeguards across the lifecycle: clear boundaries on what AI may do, intelligible decision logic, and review requirements for sensitive outputs.
-Systems are designed to reduce bias and exclusion risk through structured templates, constrained sources where relevant, and human judgement on high-impact conclusions.
+Clear boundaries on what AI may do, intelligible decision logic, and review requirements for sensitive outputs.
+Systems are designed to reduce bias and exclusion risk through structured templates, constrained knowledge sources, and human judgement on high-impact conclusions.

-We implement data-protection and governance requirements as operating constraints: minimisation where possible, controlled access, documentation of purposes and data flows, and process checkpoints where compliance requires sign-off.
-This makes compliance verifiable rather than aspirational.
+Data-protection and governance requirements implemented as operating constraints: minimisation where possible, controlled access, documented purposes and data flows, and process checkpoints where compliance requires sign-off.
+Compliance verifiable, not aspirational.

-In civic and public-facing settings, transparency is treated as a delivery requirement.
-Where automated components are used, users are informed as appropriate, limitations are documented, and responsibility for outcomes remains assigned to accountable humans.
+In civic and public-facing settings, transparency is a delivery requirement.
+Where automated components are used, limitations are documented and responsibility for outcomes remains assigned to accountable humans throughout.

 FAQ - About and Expertise